algoverzum/problemset/topics/sort/interstellar-olympics/statement/statement.en.md

 ## Interstellar Olympics
-The Olympic Games have just ended in the Milky Way.
+The Olympic Games have just ended in the Milky Way with the participation of $N$ planets.
 After the event, we recorded how many gold, silver, and bronze medals each planet won.
-The data was organized into a table, where the $i$-th row contains the results of the planet with index $i$.
+The data was organized into a table, where the $i$-th row contains the results of the planet with index $i$ ($1 \le i \le N$).
 We want to sort the planets based on their medal results according to the following rules:

 * A planet ranks higher if it has more gold medals.